 I hope this post clarifies to you what the principles of art are and how you can use them to help understand and communicate your thoughts about art.

 It is also important to understand that a great painting does not have to tick all the boxes in terms of the principles of art.
-In fact, most of the great paintings will only demonstrate a few of the principles.
+Most of the great paintings will only demonstrate a few of the principles.

 So do not think of the principles of art as a set of overarching rules which you must comply with.
 They are merely a way to help us understand and communicate our thoughts about art.